chris-c-thomas/BV-BRC-CLI/README.md

 releases typically come out for MacOS first.
 We currently also support Windows and Debian/Ubuntu and CentOS Linux.

-The PATRIC CLI tutorial is [available here](https://www.bv-brc.org/docs/cli_tutorial/index.html).
+The BV-BRC CLI tutorial is [available here](https://www.bv-brc.org/docs/cli_tutorial/index.html).

 If you need a basic command line tutorial, you can [find one here](https://static-bcrf.biochem.wisc.edu/tutorials/unix/survival_command/Survival_Command-line.html).